 - 9.1 If an employee has a concern that any person who works with children or young people or in connection with his/her employment or voluntary activity, has: - a. behaved in a way that has harmed a child or young person or may have harmed a child or young person - b. possibly committed a criminal offence against or related to a child, or young person - c. behaved towards a child or young person in a way that indicates they may pose a risk of harm to children the employee should raise the concern via the Whistleblowing Policy as this policy affords the employee protection under the Public Interest Disclosure Act 1998.
 It is important that a safeguarding concern is raised as a matter of urgency as the safety of others may be dependent upon the concern being dealt with swiftly.
-The concern may then have to be dealt with under the procedures surrounding Managing Allegations against Staff and Volunteers working with Children and Young People.
+The concern may then have to be dealt with under safeguarding procedures.

-9.2 In addition to guidance below in section 10, an employee may raise their concern regarding a person who works with children or young people or with a Local Authority Designated Officer (LADO).
+9.2 In addition to the guidance below in section 10, an employee may raise their concern regarding a person who works with children or young people or with a Local Authority Designated Officer (LADO).